maartoon/BSE_Template_Portfolio/index.md

 [![First Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574117/video_to_markdown/images/youtube--CaCazFBhYKs-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=CaCazFBhYKs "First Milestone"){:target="_blank" rel="noopener"}

 # Initial Design
 Below is my inital design and drawing of the Smart Mirror.
+Although I'm not sure if I can implement all of these features within the three week period at BlueStamp Engineering, I will be sure to build on my progress and improve my mirror in the future.
 ![Prototype Image](https://cdn.discordapp.com/attachments/861591749126389780/862783580627664957/smart_mirror_design.png)